CurveDocs/curve-resources/docs/resources/guides/bridging.md

 ## **Overview**
 This guide explains how to bridge crvUSD tokens from the Ethereum Mainnet to the Binance Smart Chain (BSC) or vice versa using a Layer Zero bridge contract.

-Curve utilizes the [LayerZero](https://layerzero.network/) infrastructure for bridging contracts.
+Curve utilizes the [LayerZero](https://layerzero.network/) infrastructure for bridging assets.

 **Requirements**